Danlin Huang

 Concept

 FeltSight is a mixed reality sensory-substitution experience that reimagines human perception through an alternative tactile umwelt, inspired by the star-nosed mole's unique tactile navigation.
 Users engage in meditative wandering guided by extended-range sensing with haptic feedback and subtle visual cues.
-The system features a pair of wearable haptic gloves with high-precision vibrotactile actuators on each finger, driven by audio-responsive patterns.
-These actuators re-sensitize the sense of touch and simulate material textures, enabling users to "feel" environmental surfaces as if their fingertips can tele-touch surrounding objects at a distance.
-The mixed reality headset provides a deliberately subtle "reduced reality," showing nearby objects as dynamic point clouds that serve as a "short-term perceptual memory," visualizing touched textures on surrounding surfaces.
+Wearable haptic gloves and XR devices provide an enhanced tactile and diminished visual experience.
 By shifting focus from visual to tactile perception, FeltSight challenges ocularcentric sensory hierarchies and elevates touch as a way to perceive the world.
-This approach invites users to experience the umgebung---the world that exists but typically goes unperceived---through substituted perception, exemplifying tentacular thinking for more-than-human awareness.

 This creature's unique sensory system provided the primary biological inspiration for the design and artistic intent of FeltSight.